naturalnetworks/chatbot/readme.md

 ### Google Compute Platform

-Take a look at https://cloud.google.com/functions/docs/create-deploy-http-python to get an idea on what's required to set up GCP to host your Cloud Function.
+Take a look at https://cloud.google.com/functions/docs/create-deploy-http-python to get an idea on what's required to set up GCP to host your Cloud Function/Cloud Run application.

 ### Dependencies